bachhh/k-i-k-ichi.github.io/_posts/2018-03-11-least-common-multiple.md

 featured_image: /images/pingpong.jpg
 ---

-Picture to the left is from Ping Pong the Animation, one of the few best ( if not the best) anime this decade has to offer

 Problem: Given a non-zero, positive integer N. Output the least common multiple of all the integers in range \[1..N\] ( or maybe output only the last digit)

 This is a problem on [ UVA 10680 ] [1], category: number theory, CP3.